-If you’re a basic rate taxpayer you can essentially contribute £100 into your pension for just £80.
+You can essentially contribute £100 into your pension and it only costs £80.
 This means when you pay into your pension from your pay packet or make a single contribution, you’ll get a boost from the government in the form of tax relief.

 |You pay||Tax relief added as a boost to your contribution||Total contribution added to your pension plan|

 If you're a non taxpayer you can pay up to £2,880 into your pension scheme and your pension provider can claim up to 20% tax relief for you.

 If you pay income tax at a rate higher than the basic rate of tax, you could benefit from additional tax relief.
 If you’re in a workplace scheme and your employer takes your pension contribution before you pay tax, then you won’t need to do anything.
 But if you pay into an individual pension or a workplace pension and your contribution is taken after tax has been paid then you’ll need to claim the difference between basic-rate tax and the amount of tax you pay from HM Revenue & Customs (HMRC).

 The amount of tax relief you get depends on the amount of income tax you pay.
 The rates of tax are different depending on where you live in the UK.
 Tax relief also depends on your individual circumstances.

 Pension annual allowance

 There's a limit to how much you can pay into your pension every year without a tax charge applying.
 This is called the annual allowance.
 For the 2023/24 tax year it’s £60,000, although if you have used up this year's annual allowance, any unused annual allowance from the three tax years before this tax year can be carried forward to the present tax year to boost the amount of annual allowance available.
 But if you are an employee then you would still need to have the earnings to make a large contribution.
 For example, to pay in £60,000 you would need to be earning £60,000.